Skip to content

 John Stokes, SVP, Director of Philanthropy at Truist, leads the strategy and implementation of leadership development for the company’s community partners.
 Prior to that he was Senior Vice President, is the Community Development Manager for the Metrolina and Triad Regions, serving as a liaison between the community and the bank to facilitate community development loans, investments and service opportunities.
 A Goldsboro, N.C. native, John serves on the board of the Charlotte Community Capital Fund.
 Previously he served on the City of Charlotte Housing Advisory Council, the Charlotte Housing Partnership, the North Carolina Association on Community Development Corporations, the South Carolina Association for Community Economic Development Advisory Board and the South Carolina Community Capital Alliance.

-Patrick Woodie is president of the NC Rural Center.
+Patrick Woodie is president and chief executive officer of the NC Rural Center.
 Patrick has previously served as the executive director of the Alleghany County Chamber of Commerce and the Blue Ridge Development Center.
 Patrick was also the first director of New River Community Partners, the lead organization responsible for coordinating the basin-wide implementation of a sustainable economic development plan encompassing counties across North Carolina, Virginia, and West Virginia.
 In 2006, he joined the Rural Center as vice president of programs and became president in 2013.
 A native of Piney Creek, he is a graduate of Wake Forest University and the Wake Forest University School of Law.